Laguna Coast Wilderness Park Guide: Where to Hike and Play

-Whether planning to spend a couple of hours or a full day at the park, guests should plan accordingly.
-Due to its wilderness location, families should wear appropriate clothing and shoes, pack plenty of water and snacks, and bring some cash for parking and souvenir shopping.
+Whether spending a couple of hours or a full day at the park, guests should plan accordingly.
+Due to its wilderness location, visitors should wear appropriate clothing and shoes, pack plenty of water and snacks, and bring cash for parking and souvenir shopping.

 Hike Laguna Coast Wilderness Park

 Due to its location in some of the last remaining coastal canyons in southern California, the park is a top spot for hiking in Laguna Beach.
-Outdoor lovers will find more than 40 miles of trails, open to bicycles, hikers and horses.
+Outdoor lovers find more than 40 miles of trails, open to bicycles, hikers and horses.
 Pick a trail and start exploring different areas while enjoying Pacific Ocean views.